Hacking Notes

 What is a PyPI Server?

-pypiserver is a minimal PyPI compatible server for pip or easy_install.
-It is based on bottle and serves packages from regular directories.
+pypiserver is a minimal compatible server for pip or easy_install.
+It is based on and serves packages from regular directories.
 Wheels, bdists, eggs and accompanying PGP-signatures can be uploaded either with pip, setuptools, twine, pypi-uploader, or simply copied with scp.

 PyPI Server helps us to create a Pirvate Python Package Repository.